castframework/cast1/README.md

 # Description

-The Forge platform is composed of market standards designed for digital blockchain-based securities.
+The CAST framework is composed of market standards designed for digital blockchain-based securities.
 We aspire to promote innovation in capital markets with a set of open standards and technologies anyone can use to develop mutually compatible and interoperable digital financial services.

-The Forge platform enables the creation of an integrated financial ecosystem across blockchain-native and legacy systems.
+The CAST frameowkr enables the creation of an integrated financial ecosystem across blockchain-native and legacy systems.
 It is intended to give issuers, investors, financial institutions and other service providers easy, trustworthy and seamless access to the developing market of tokenized securities.
 Minimizing integration risk will give actors throughout the financial industry the ability to transition to a new model for financial markets without prohibitive cost overheads.

 This is done via the [Oracles](./packages/cast/oracles/) in the Cast Framework.
 Oracles are entities which communicated with the blockchain.